The Prompt Course · 5 lessons · Free

 Lesson 03 Open

-Iterate, Iterate, Iterate — AI is a conversation, not an oracle
+Iterate, iterate, iterate — AI is a conversation, not an oracle

-Wrong on both counts.
+Wrong in both cases.

 AI is designed for conversation.
 The best answer almost never comes on the first try — it emerges through dialogue.